FRI-Energy-Analytics/extra_credit/README.md

+# The Extra Credit Repo
-# Work on your Python and GitHub skills with extra credit assignments from your peer mentors
+Work on your Python and GitHub skills with extra credit assignments from your peer mentors